jazzband/tablib/README.rst

 Contribute
 ----------

-If you'd like to , simply fork `the repository`_, commit your changes, and send a pull requests.
+If you'd like to contribute, simply fork `the repository`_, commit your changes, and send a pull request.
 Make sure you add yourself to AUTHORS_.

 Roadmap